 Cristina Firmini, Secretary

 Cristina joined the LakeCity Works Board in 2018, and currently practices law as in-house legal counsel with Halifax-based I.M.P.
 Group Limited.
 She also acts as I.M.P.’s chief privacy officer.
-As a native of Bedford, Cristina received her undergraduate degree from Saint Mary’s University, and law degree from Osgoode Hall Law School in Toronto.
+As a native of Bedford, Cristina received her Bachelor degree from Saint Mary’s University and a law degree from Osgoode Hall Law School in Toronto.
 Cristina has previously worked with local tutoring and sport team programs, and currently volunteers with the Canadian Bar Society’s local Corporate Counsel Association.
-Cristina is excited to be a part of LakeCity Works, and to contribute to the positive impact the organization continuously has on our local community.
+Cristina is happy to be a part of LakeCity Works, and to contribute to the positive impact the organization continuously has on our local community.